pytact/office-world-be/cursor/guidelines/Feature8/F8_ui_data_contract.md

 3.6 UI Data Constraints

-Only the owner can change task status or delete the task
+Owner and Editor can change task status

+Owner can delete the task

-Editors may edit name and description only
+Editors may edit name, description, and status

 Viewers have read-only access